cujojs/when/docs/api.md

 Where:
 * `unspool` - function that, given a seed, returns a `[valueToSendToHandler, newSeed]` pair.
 May return an array, array of promises, promise for an array, or promise for an array of promises.
-* `predicate` - function that should return truthy when the unfold should stop
+* `predicate` - function that receives the current seed, and should return truthy when the unfold should stop
 * `handler` - function that receives the `valueToSendToHandler` of the current iteration.
 This function can process `valueToSendToHandler` in whatever way you need.
 It may return a promise to delay the next iteration of the unfold.
 * `seed` - initial value provided to the first `unspool` invocation.
 May be a promise.